/

 NEON

-neon landing page
+Neon landing page

 STAR Labs is a technological company funded by Samsung that presented its product under the name of NEON back at CES 2020.
 NEON is an artificial human avatar that claims to be able to both have a conversation with a regular human and sympathize with them, too.
 This technology is less of a marketing tool and more of a future virtual assistant, and it has two parts to it – SPECTRA and CORE R3.